Set up Azure Data Explorer in the AppHost

 ```

-### Configure the emulator port
+### Configure the emulator host port

 ```csharp title="C# — AppHost.cs"